 The MTA, on behalf of the Authority, invests funds which are not immediately required for the Authority's operations, in securities permitted by the State Public Authorities Law, including repurchase agreements collateralized by U.S. Treasury securities, U.S. Treasury notes, and U.S. Treasury zero coupon bonds.
 All investments are held by the MTA's agent, in custody accounts, in the name of the MTA.
 The Authority records its position in the Pool based upon a net asset value derived on assets invested in the Pool plus all realized income and losses earned.
-The Authority's earnings from short-term investments approximated \$6.6 million and \$0.3 million for the years ended December 31, 2022 and 2021, respectively.
-For the year ended December 31, 2021, the Authority has a negative investment pool balance of \$225.2 million as funds were used for working capital purposes to offset the shortfall in Tax subsidy revenue, in addition to the payment of \$800 million loan to MTAHQ.
-The deficit of \$225.2 million has been reclassified in the Due from MTA and constituent authorities category in the consolidated balance sheets.
-For the year ended December 31, 2022, the Authority has a negative investment pool balance of \$615.0 million as funds were used for working capital purposes to offset the shortfall in Tax subsidy revenue.
-With right of offset, the deficit of \$615.0 million has been reclassified in the Due from MTA and constituent authorities category in the consolidated balance sheets.
+The Authority's earnings from short-term investments approximated \$18.4 million and \$6.6 million for the years ended December 31, 2023 and 2022, respectively.
+The Authority also incurred interest expense of \$104.1 million and \$18.5 million for the years ended December 31, 2023 and 2022, respectively, which was due to negative investment pool balance of \$1,248.5 million and \$615.0 million, as funds were used for working capital purposes to offset the shortfall in Tax subsidy revenue.
+With right of offset, the deficit amounts have been reclassified in the Due from MTA and constituent authorities category in the consolidated balance sheets.